mindfulcoder49/bodc-dei/README.md

 # BODC-DEI Repository

-Welcome to the Boston Open Data Collaboration for Diversity, Equity, and Inclusion (BODC-DEI) project!
-This project is an initiative to foster the adoption of open data and open-source solutions to champion diversity, equity, and inclusion within Boston's vibrant AI and ML landscape.
-The BODC-DEI repository contains the code and documentation for our web application, which includes several components and features aimed at empowering communities through technology.
+Welcome to the  project!
+This project is an initiative to foster the adoption of open data and open-source solutions within Boston's vibrant AI and ML landscape.
+The repository contains the code and documentation for our web application, which includes several components and features aimed at empowering communities through technology.

 Sponsored by [AlcivarTech](https://alcivartech.com).
-Visit [BODC-DEI](https://bodc-dei.org) for more information.
+Visit [BODC-DEI](https://boston-ai-project.alcivartech.com) for more information.

 ## Features